 Apply for a Frozen Fish & Seafood Trading License in Dubai

 Global demand for frozen seafood continues to rise, and the UAE sits at the centre of one of the world's most active trade corridors.
 With world-class logistics infrastructure, zero personal income tax, and direct access to markets across the Middle East, Africa, and South Asia, Dubai has become a preferred base for seafood traders looking to scale internationally.
-If you are considering entering this sector, obtaining a Frozen Fish & Seafood Trading Licence under Activity Code 4721.72 at Dubai South Business Hub Free Zone is a structured, commercially sound route to market.
+If you are considering entering this sector, obtaining a Frozen Fish & Seafood Trading License under Activity Code 4721.72 at Dubai South Business Hub Free Zone is a structured, commercially sound route to market.

 Why Dubai for Frozen Fish and Seafood Trading?